technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 03/Lab03.md

     ![](./media/image29.png)

-17. What response did you receive?
+16. What response did you receive?
 In our testing of this exercise, Copilot continuously removed the Q&A slide but it didn't create a new one in its place.
 Instead, it kept returning the following message.

     ![](./media/image30.png)
->

     **Tip**: If Copilot didn't do as you asked or if it returned an error, then this scenario is a good example of keeping prompts as simple as possible.
 Follow Copilot's suggestion by rephrasing your request.
-It's best to ask Copilot to do one task at a time, such as first removing the old slide, and then submitting a second request to add a new slide with an image
+It's best to ask Copilot to do one task at a time, such as first removing the old slide, and then submitting a second request to add a new slide with an image.

 18. Regardless how the last few steps went in dealing with the Q&A slide, you decide to move forward and try one last thing.
 In